1amGenius/Quotin/README.md

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/YourAmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature or jus blah blah'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature or just blah blah'`)
 4. Push to the branch (`git push origin feature/YourAmazingFeature`)
 5. Open a Pull Request